Learning about the terms and definitions helps to get an overall picture of the Kanta Services.

 The Kanta Services can provide a reasonable amount of test material (e.g. medicine dispensations and renewal requests) for the use of the information system supplier on request.
 The delivery time of the test material is about two weeks.

-The information systems in the social welfare and healthcare services are divided into class A1, A2, A3 or B according to their purpose of use and functionalities.
+The information systems and wellbeing applications in the social welfare and healthcare services are divided into class A1, A2, A3 or B according to their purpose of use and functionalities.

 The National Institute for Health and Welfare can provide more detailed instructions on the determination of information system classes: